Rehabbing Injured Fledgling Cedar Waxwing

 Rehabbing Cedar Waxwing

-My daughter works at a busy canoe livery where they found a young Cedar Waxwing July 3.
+My daughter works at a busy canoe livery where they found a young Cedar Waxwing on July 3.

-It's a busy place with people and dogs running about so leaving him lie there was not an option.
+It's a busy place with people and dogs running about so leaving him to lie there was not an option.

-When they first found him he was pretty shook up and singing unhappily.
 She snugged him into a little nest size box and kept him in a quiet place until she finished work.

 That evening he ate bits of fresh cherry from our fingers and began singing a little more normally.